-The most common cause of a broken knuckle is punching a hard surface, such as a wall or a door.
+The of a broken knuckle is punching a hard surface, such as a wall or a door.
 Other common causes include fights, contact sports, and accidental falls.

 Broken knuckles, also known as metacarpal fractures, are common.
-They account for approximately 18 to 44 percent of all hand fractures.
-Just over three-quarters of all knuckle fractures occur among men, and they are more common among teens and young adults.
+They account for approximately of all hand fractures.
+Just over of all knuckle fractures occur among men, and they are among teens and young adults.

 A fractured knuckle isn’t life-threatening, but it does require treatment to heal properly.
 Read on to find out more about symptoms, diagnosis, and treatment of broken knuckles.